hy-dev/exim/README.md

-# wat
+# Toothpaste.js

+An architecture for HTML5 apps using Facebook's Flux.js library.

-WIP, public release target: 1 Oct
+WIP, public release target: 1 Oct.

 ## What's in